 How to Use Aloe Vera

-Aloe vera is super helpful for a variety of applications.
+Aloe vera is helpful for a variety of applications.
 It’s used in skincare products, drinks, cosmetics, capsules, and more.

 The most direct way to use aloe vera is to buy your own plant.
 You can break open the leaves and apply the gel directly to your skin to soothe or add moisture.

+Have a mature aloe plant at home?
 Here’s how to use pure aloe vera as part of your regular skincare routine:

 - Cleanse your skin.

 - Break open an aloe vera leaf and squeeze out the gel, use your homemade gel, or buy the gel in its pure form.
-Apply to face and neck.
+Apply to your face and neck.
 Leave on for 5 to 10 minutes.

 You can also mix aloe vera with other ingredients like honey, cucumber, rose water, or tea tree oil to make a DIY face mask.
 Leave on for 10 to 20 minutes and rinse.